 Show Cases | Loaned Exhibitions | Storage | Display Cabinets | Travelling Exhibitions

 Works of art including materials such as metal, dyes, and textiles

 Temperature and relative humidity (RH) are closely interrelated.
 Some independent effects of high RH include increased biological activity and acceleration of chemical deterioration processes.
-The Hanwell Pro data loggers and radio transmitters are well established as the go-to instruments for museum conservation.
-The ML4106 and ML4114 radio transmitters provide conservators with accurate tools to wirelessly monitor temperature and RH levels together.
+The Hanwell Pro USB and wireless data loggers are well established as the go-to instruments for museum conservation.
+The ML4106 and ML4114 wireless data loggers provide conservators with accurate tools to wirelessly monitor temperature and RH levels together.
 This recorded data can be used not only for alarms and historical data analysis but also to control humidifier or dehumidifier units as and when levels drift outside predetermined parameters, providing a complete solution to, temperature and RH management.

 No bigger than a mobile phone, the HumBug smart logger is ideal for situations where logging may be temporary or for enclosing with a valuable shipment.